-Areola Reduction surgery reduces the circle of pigmented skin found around the nipple.
-It is performed for both men and women, often in conjunction with Breast Reduction, Breast Lift, Gynecomastia Reduction, Nipple Reduction or Inverted Nipple Correction.
+Areola reduction surgery reduces the circle of pigmented skin found around the nipple.
+It is performed for both men and women, often in conjunction with breast reduction, breast lift, gynecomastia reduction, nipple reduction, or inverted nipple correction procedures.
 The areola naturally enlarges, and may darken, in response to the hormones released during puberty and pregnancy.
-Often the areolar enlargement seen during pregnancy remains, even after lactation ceases and may persist even when the breasts lose volume.
+Often, the areolar enlargement seen during pregnancy remains, even after lactation ceases, and may persist even when the breasts lose volume.
 For men, a large areola is often associated with male breast enlargement (gynecomastia), and has a feminizing effect on the appearance of the breasts.
-Areola Reduction can reduce the size of the large areolae and is often performed in the office, under local anesthesia and with a relatively short recovery period.
+Areola reduction can reduce the size of the large areolae and is often performed in the office under local anesthesia.
+The recovery period is typically relatively short.

 Disproportionately large areolae (the plural of areola) can be a source of embarrassment for women.
-Whether the enlargement of the areolae is isolated or found in conjunction with large, sagging or frankly tubular breasts, Areola Reduction can be an important part of breast enhancement surgery.
+Whether the enlargement of the areolae is isolated or found in conjunction with large, sagging, or tubular breasts, areola reduction can be an important part of breast enhancement surgery.

-When performed by itself, Areola Reduction is a minor surgical procedure.
+When performed by itself, areola reduction is a minor surgical procedure.
 It is often performed under local anesthesia; however, conscious sedation or general anesthesia may be desirable in certain situations.
-The nipple and central portion of the areola remain attached to the breast, and only the excess, peripheral areola is removed.
-Since the pigment is contained in the superficial portion of the skin, only a thin layer needs to be removed.
+The nipple and central portion of the areola remain attached to the breast, and only the excess, peripheral areolar skin is removed.
+Since the pigment is contained in the superficial portion of the skin, only a thin layer is excised.
 Fine sutures are placed underneath the skin edges to re-approximate the areola to the surrounding skin.
 For large reductions, a restraining suture may be placed to help maintain the smaller areola’s circumference.
 A small breast lift is included with this approach, when it is desirable.
 The periareolar breast lift cannot substitute for a formal breast lift.
 If too much is asked of the procedure, the areola may stretch and become too large again.

 Areola Reduction with Breast Reduction

-When large areolae are associated with heavy breasts that cause neck and back pain, areola reduction make be incorporated as a satisfying component of your Breast Reduction surgery (Reduction Mammoplasty).
-Breast Reduction surgery is performed to reduce the volume of, and relieve the symptoms associated with, enlarged breasts.
-Not only will Breast Reduction reduce your breasts’ volume, it will also lift the breasts, and reposition the nipple and areola higher on the breast mound.
-The nipple and areola remain attached to the breast tissue during most breast reduction, and reduction of the areola is very easy to include with no additional scars.
+When large areolae are associated with heavy breasts that cause neck and back pain, areola reduction may be incorporated as a satisfying component of your breast reduction surgery (Reduction Mammoplasty).
+Breast reduction surgery is performed to reduce the volume of, and relieve the symptoms associated with, enlarged breasts.
+Not only will breast reduction reduce your breasts’ volume, it will also lift the breasts and reposition the nipple and areola higher on the breast mound.
+The nipple and areola remain attached to the breast tissue during most breast reductions, and reduction of the areola is very easy to include with no additional scars.

 Areola Reduction with Breast Lift

-For patients scheduled for a Breast Lift, the enlarged areolae associated with saggy breasts can be corrected during your procedure.
-The incision necessary for your breast lift is sufficient for areolar reduction surgery.
-Much like when large areolae are treated during breast reduction surgery, no additional incision is needed.
+For patients scheduled for a breast lift, the enlarged areolae associated with saggy breasts can be corrected during your procedure.
+The incision necessary for your breast lift is also sufficient for areola reduction surgery.
 The areolae are reduced and repositioned, without being detached from the underlying breast tissue, thus preserving maximal circulation and sensation.

-For patients with tubular breasts, areolar reduction is an important part of the correction.
-Tubular Breasts are often associated with enlarged and full areolae, as the breast tissue can herniate into the areolae causing puffy nipples.
-By reducing the areola, the breast tissue is confined to the breast mound, and cannot over inflate the areolae.
+For patients with tubular breasts, areola reduction is an important part of the correction.
+Tubular breasts are often associated with enlarged and full areolae, as the breast tissue can herniate into the areolae, causing puffy nipples.
+By reducing the areola, the breast tissue is confined to the breast mound, and cannot over-inflate the areolae.
 The result is a less tubular, and more rounded, aesthetic breast mound.

 Areola Reduction as a Solo Procedure

-As with female Areola Reduction, when performed by itself, male areola reduction is a minor surgical procedure.
-It can be performed under local anesthesia; however, conscious sedation or general anesthesia can also be utilized when desired.
+As with female areola reduction, when performed by itself, male areola reduction is a minor surgical procedure.
+It can be performed under local anesthesia; however, conscious sedation or general anesthesia is also an option when desired.
 Since the pigment is contained in the superficial portion of the skin, only a thin upper layer of skin needs to be excised.
 Once this excess peripheral pigmented areola skin is removed, fine sutures are placed to inset the new smaller areola into the surrounding skin.
 A restraining suture is rarely required for men.
-When the areola is full or projecting, Gynecomastia Reduction is performed concomitantly.
+When the areola is full or projecting, gynecomastia reduction is performed concomitantly.

 Areola Reduction with Gynecomastia Reduction

-Areola Reduction Preparation includes the usual items found on any preoperative check list.
-The most important step is an in person consultation appointment to review your concerns, the details of Areola Reduction and the expected outcome.
-The risks, benefits, recovery from and any alternatives are reviewed so that your decision is an informed decision, and so that you feel comfortable before electing to proceed.
+Areola reduction preparation includes the usual items found on any preoperative checklist.
+The most important step is an in-person consultation appointment to review your concerns, the details of areola reduction, and the expected outcome.
+The risks, benefits, recovery information, and any alternatives are reviewed so that your decision is an informed decision, and so that you feel comfortable before electing to proceed.
 Your health is reviewed and appropriate precautions are recommended.
-Avoiding medications, herbs and supplements that can increase your risk of bleeding is recommended.
+Avoiding medications, herbs, and supplements that increase your risk of bleeding is recommended.
 Be certain to discuss these with Dr. Mele prior to your procedure.

 Schedule an Areola Reduction Consultation

-If you are interested in learning more about our San Francisco Bay Area Plastic Surgery office and Areola Reduction Surgery, please contact our cosmetic surgery office in Walnut Creek, California today at (925) 943-6353.
+If you are interested in learning more about our San Francisco Bay Area plastic surgery practice and areola reduction surgery, please contact our office in Walnut Creek, California today at (925) 943-6353.